 Observant readers may have noticed that, while I’ve talked quite a bit about preserving, and there have been photographs of shelves of jams, jellies and marmalades, I haven’t actually posted any recipes for them.
 Yes, I’ve posted about my 2-in-1 method for quince paste and jelly, and in the middle of my citrus overload there was some discussion of lime curd and Indian lime pickle, but no marmalades or jams.

 The reason for this is pretty simple, it’s an area where I honestly feel like a bit of a fraud.
-Even though since March this year I’ve made [pause for quick count] a now slightly staggering 23 different preserves; apart from the exceptions above, the method for all of them has come from one book – Jennifer Saunder’s Blue Chair Jam Cookbook.
+Even though since March this year I’ve made [pause for quick count] a now slightly staggering 23 different preserves; apart from the exceptions above, the method for all of them has come from one book – Rachel Saunder’s Blue Chair Jam Cookbook.

 The resulting preserves are fabulous, the best I’ve ever made by miles!
 But, that’s because while I’ve made some slight changes to fruit types and seasoning, I’ve anxiously followed every meticulous instruction – and there are a lot of them!
 So, for the full detailed immersion in everything jam and marmalade, I have to recommend her book (which has a reasonably priced Kindle version by the way), but I’ve decide to have a go at interpreting one of my favourites.

 This particular marmalade is one of the few early spring preserves, using the overlap between the last of the blood oranges, and the beginning of strawberry season.
-It uses a technique found in a lot of Jennifer’s recipes, which involves using two different fruits, but only adding one of the sliced fruits to the end product, with the other cooked until all the flavour and juice is extracted and then discarded.
+It uses a technique found in a lot of Rachel’s recipes, which involves using two different fruits, but only adding one of the sliced fruits to the end product, with the other cooked until all the flavour and juice is extracted and then discarded.
 This is particularly nice for marmalade, as previously I’ve always had so many chunks it was almost unspreadable, while this has enough jelly to give a really nice texture.

 For this blood orange and strawberry marmalade, the strawberries are cooked down until they fall apart, then their strained juice is combined with soaked and cooked blood orange slices and their cooking liquid, and then both are cooked with sugar until you get a beautiful dark red jelly with suspended slices of blood orange.

 Don’t be concerned by the fact that this occurs over a couple of days; the hands on time isn’t that long, and it’s actually easier to do it in a few stints.
-I forgot to take any process shots for this one, so look at the quince post for pics of the jelling process.
+I forgot to take any process shots for this one, so look at the quince jelly post for pics of the jelling process.

 Blood orange and strawberry marmalade